 Debate - A debate introduces an issue for which there are two schools of thought or approaches.
 The speakers argue opposing sides.
 Sometimes the audience is polled on their viewpoint on the issue before and after the debaters speak.
-The debate winner is sometimes determined by a vote of the audience or other pool of judges. (max 2 speakers)
+The debate winner is sometimes determined by a vote of the audience or other pool of judges.

-Lecture - A lecture style concurrent session at a scientific meeting involves multiple speakers giving talks on a common topic with a Q&A (question-and-answer) period held either after each speaker or at the end for all speakers. (max 4 speakers)
+Talks with Q&A - A lecture style concurrent session at a scientific meeting involves multiple speakers giving talks on a common topic with a Q&A (question-and-answer) period held either after each speaker or at the end for all speakers.

-Panel Discussion - Four speakers with short ~10 minute talks connected to a particular main theme followed by all speakers on a panel to answer questions from the audience and the moderator as well as engage in cross-talk among the panel.
-Alternately the format could be a moderator interviewing the speakers ("Late Night" style). (max 4 speakers)
+Panel Discussion - Brief introduction by each panelist connecting a particular main theme, followed by all panelists answering questions from the audience and the moderator as well as engaging in cross-talk among the panel.
+Alternately the format could be a moderator interviewing the speakers ("Late Night" style).

-Round Table Discussion -Room is configured with round tables that seat about 10 each with 1 speaker per table.
-This format has several variations. (max 10 speakers)
+Workshop / Round Table - Room is configured with round tables that seat about 8-10 each.
+Audience learns/practices a skill or engages in facilitated small group discussions among themselves or with a subject-matter expert at each table.
+This format has many variations:

-- The audience members could rotate to different tables to hear other speakers. - The speakers could rotate to new tables so that everyone hears every speaker. - Each table has a topic and the audience members choose a table of interest and stay the entire time to discuss the designated table's topic. - Start with short ~5 minute talks by ~4 speakers, then audience self-selects into breakout groups with individual lecturers-- meets with smaller groups of audience at different places in the room. - Journal Club style audience reads article in advance; the author(s) give a 5 minute intro/overview; and then group discussions are held at smaller tables (for example, may work well with high profile or methods publication)
+- The audience members could rotate to different tables to talk with different speakers. - The speakers could rotate to new tables so that everyone hears every speaker. - Each table has a topic and the audience members choose a table of interest and stay the entire time to discuss the designated table's topic. - A hybrid lecture/workshop format could involve a main presentation before the audience members work in groups to solve a problem with the information presented. - Could be held off-site for hands-on work at a nearby lab. - Journal Club style audience reads article in advance; the author(s) give a 5-minute intro/overview; and then group discussions are held at smaller tables (for example, may work well with high profile or methods publication)